Noctis/kickstart-app/docs/HTTP.md

 rendering engine of choice is [Twig 3.x](https://twig.symfony.com/doc/3.x/).
 The template file should exist in the `templates` directory (next to the `src` dir).

-If one wishes to pass some extra arguments to the template file, one can do that through `render()`'s second argument, e.g.:
+If you wish to pass some extra arguments to the template file, you can do that through `render()`'s second argument, e.g.:

 ```php
 use Symfony\Component\HttpFoundation\Response;